jplag/JPlag/README.md

 - `-s` tells JPlag to reccurse into subdirectories; as we assume Java projects, we'll very likely encounter subdirectories such as `student1/src/`
 - `-r /tmp/jplag_results_exercise1` tells JPlag to store the results in the directory `/tmp/jplag_results_exercise1`

+**Note:** You have to specify the language exactly as they are printed by JPlag (running JPlag without command line arguments prints all available languages - and other options).
+E.g., if you want to process C++ files, you have specify `-l c/c++` as language option.

 # Building JPlag
 To build and run a local installation of JPlag, you can use the pom.xml in this directory (aggregator).
 It builds JPlag and the available frontends.